emtreg/emtreg.github.io/_posts/2020-02-18-enforcing-SRP-in-methods.md

 {% endhighlight %}

-<p>&emsp;There's a lot that needs to be changed in this class, so let's take a look at each method individually: </p>
+<p>&emsp;I need to make many changes to this class, so let's take a look at each method individually: </p>

 <p>&emsp;1. <code><mark>def initialize</mark></code></p>